 Criterion with desired outcome Attainment Rating Audit Evidence Audit Finding Corrective action required and timeframe for completion (days) Criterion 2.4.4 Health care and support workers shall receive an orientation and induction programme that covers the essential components of the service provided.
 PA Low All new staff are required to complete an induction and orientation.
 The organisation has an induction/orientation programme, which includes packages specifically tailored to the position such as nurse manager, registered nurses, caregivers, activities staff, and housekeeping staff.
 Staff orientation policy provides guidelines regarding the orientation programme for all new staff and includes general orientation and specific orientation for registered and enrolled nurses.
 Prior to opening, all new staff will complete orientation across four weeks.
 Competencies such as medication will also be completed at this time.
-First aid certificates are also scheduled to be completed during orientation for those that do not have a current Orientation for staff is yet to be provided.
-A four-week orientation programme has been developed for all staff which commences 9 January 2023.
+First aid certificates are also scheduled to be completed during orientation for those that do not have a current first aid certificate.
+A four-week orientation programme has been developed and orientation for staff started on the day of audit.
 This includes completing orientation documentation and competencies.
 The orientation programme also includes specific training around (but not limited to): equipment; manual handling; safe chemical handling; cultural care; Treaty of Waitangi; medimap; emergency and fire training; and dementia model of care.
 Ensure staff orientation and competencies are completed.
-Prior to occupancy day first aid certificate.
-All newly employed caregivers are required to complete competencies as part of the Careerforce orientation for caregivers.
+Prior to occupancy days